Skip to content

 -rw-r--r-- 1 root root 11K Sep 27 11:17 ipfabric-94c370c9-duplicity-inc.20230927T111440Z.to.20230927T111735Z.manifest.gpg

-Second incremental backup’s files (they refer to/depend on the first incremental backup and also depend on the full backup):
+Incremental backup 2’s files (referring to / dependent on incremental backup 1 and also dependent on the full backup):

 -rw-r--r-- 1 root root 28M Sep 27 11:20 ipfabric-94c370c9-duplicity-inc.20230927T111735Z.to.20230927T112005Z.vol1.difftar.gpg